Eat the rich & billionaire philanthropy

 🎯 Action step 1 of 4: READ — Let's start by looking at a few articles together.

-Again, here are your three bite-sized action reading choices before we move on:
+Here are your three bite-sized action reading choices that explain why:

 1. We should care about Kim Kardashian’s private jet — Soapbox Project